unused/ChessUnbound/README.md

 ChessUnbound is a mobile game application.
 You do not have to create an account for thus a guest user is generated for you on the first application start.
-Further you can change your username if you want to.
 You can start as many chess games as you want.
 Any created game will be also listed for other user where they can choose to play a game with you.

 ## General Information